 The penalty at the federal level is gone, starting January 1, 2019.

-This site will continue hosting information about the federal penalty; how it was calculated or avoided.
+For reference and a bit of history, you can read about the federal penalty; how it was calculated or avoided.

 ♦ Keep in mind that 2018 was the last year it was imposed.

 It should be noted that the penalty was not actually repealed.
 Congress used a tax bill to reduce the individual mandate penalty to $0.
 The penalty is just suspended.
 Future administrations could too easily reactivate it.